Photography and Cameras

 Photography is able to capture the emotion of a scene.
 Whether it is a happy or sorrowful mood, the camera is not only able to capture what is going on in that specific setting but also evoke a feeling in the people who take a look at the final product.
 It can do this by manipulating the light, shade, or the colors themselves, or by capturing a truly impressive scene.

 Photography can also make us notice the details that would otherwise go unnoticed or seem uninteresting at a quick glance.
 Photographers tend to look for the interesting; however, what might seem not that interesting at first to a person observing the scene can be turned into a masterpiece by a good photographer.
-Whether we’re talking about landscape or wildlife, cameras can take a close up look of what is going on and place us in scenes that would otherwise be inaccessible.
+Whether we’re talking about landscape or wildlife, cameras can take a close-up look at what is going on and place us in scenes that would otherwise be inaccessible.

 Subject, light, composition, and post-processing are critical elements of every photograph.
 The emotion conveyed is a huge factor when it comes to the difference between a good and great image and a good and great photographer.